maulikdave-fh/notes/git/README.md

 ## git push <remote_pointer_name> <local_branch>
 - to push local committed changes from the local branch to remote
 ## git clone <remote_repo_url>
+primarily used to point to an existing repo and make a clone or copy of that repo at in a new directory, at another location.
 ## git branch
 CRUD ops for git branches
 ### git branch